Klipper3d/klipper/docs/G-Codes.md

   MANUAL_PROBE command above for details on the additional commands available while this tool is active.
 - `BED_MESH_OUTPUT PGP=[<0:1>]`: This command outputs the current probed
   z values and current mesh values to the terminal.
 If PGP=1 is specified the x,y coordinates generated by bed_mesh, along with their associated indices, will be output to the terminal.
 - `BED_MESH_MAP`: Like to BED_MESH_OUTPUT, this command prints the current state of the mesh to the terminal.
 Instead of printing the values in a human readable format, the state is serialized in json format.
-This allows octoprint plugins to easily capture the data and generate height maps approximating the bed's surface.
+This allows Octoprint plugins to easily capture the data and generate height maps approximating the bed's surface.
 - `BED_MESH_CLEAR`: This command clears the mesh and removes all z adjustment.
-It is recommended to put this in your end-gcode.
+It is recommended to put this in your end G-Code.
 - `BED_MESH_PROFILE LOAD=<name> SAVE=<name> REMOVE=<name>`: This
   command provides profile management for mesh state.
 LOAD will restore the mesh state from the profile matching the supplied name.
   SAVE will save the current mesh state to a profile matching the supplied name.
 Remove will delete the profile matching the supplied name from persistent memory.
-Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG gcode must be run to make the changes to peristent memory permanent.
+Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG G-Code must be run to make the changes to peristent memory permanent.
 - `BED_MESH_OFFSET [X=<value>] [Y=<value>]`:  Applies X and/or Y
   offsets to the mesh lookup.
 This is useful for printers with independent extruders, as an offset is necessary to produce correct Z adjustment after a tool change.